From Medical Records to Diagnostic Dialogues: A Clinical-Grounded Approach and Dataset for Psychiatric Comorbidity: Ethics Statement

 \textbf{Data provenance and privacy.} The raw posts that seed \textbf{PsyCoProfile} are drawn from the publicly available PsySym corpus, whose collection was approved by an institutional review board (IRB I2022158P) and complies with the Personal Information Protection Law of the People’s Republic of China.
 All posts are anonymous, stripped of usernames, time stamps and locations, and stored under random identifiers.
 Our pipeline rewrites each post into a synthetic electronic medical record; no verbatim text that could re-identify an author is retained.
 The fictitious personal histories and life events are generated entirely by large language models.
 Five licensed psychiatrists reviewed random samples and confirmed that no record contains protected health information or disallowed content.
 The final dialogues in \textbf{PsyCoTalk} are synthetic and will be released only under a data-usage agreement that forbids attempts at re-identification or clinical deployment.

 \textbf{Intended use and risk mitigation.} The dataset is designed for \emph{research} on multi-disorder screening and dialogue modelling.
-It is \emph{not} a diagnostic tool, nor does it provide treatment advice.
+It is \emph{not} a diagnostic tool, nor does it provide treatment advice or actionable clinical guidance.
+To prevent misuse, we define compliant use boundaries as follows: (1) \emph{Research-only restriction}: all EMRs and dialogues are synthetic and must not be used for individual clinical decisions, real-world psychological counseling, or any form of patient-facing service; (2) \emph{Data-usage agreement}: access requires signing an agreement that prohibits clinical deployment, real-user psychological services, and any re-identification attempts.
+Any real-world mental-health use of models trained on this dataset would require formal ethics review and clinician oversight.
 Synthetic conversations may still reflect biases inherited from web data and large language models; users must apply rigorous evaluation before any downstream use.
 We urge practitioners to keep humans in the loop when analysing sensitive mental-health text, and to follow relevant professional, legal and ethical guidelines.
 Future work will extend coverage while continuing to consult ethics boards and domain experts.

 \textbf{Societal impact.} This work has the potential to positively contribute to early-stage screening research and the development of more inclusive diagnostic tools for psychiatric profiles, particularly in settings with limited clinical resources.
 However, the release of realistic synthetic dialogues and records also raises risks of misuse, such as inappropriate clinical adoption or amplification of model biases in downstream systems.
 To mitigate these risks, we emphasize that the dataset is strictly intended for research use and should be paired with responsible modeling and evaluation practices.
 Broader impacts will be monitored in future iterations in collaboration with ethics committees and clinical stakeholders.